sematext/docs/docs/events/index.md

 #### Searching Events Programmatically

-SPM exposes the Events Search HTTP API - as [Elasticsearch search API](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl.html) - so events can be searched and retrieved programmatically/remotely, via HTTP, using curl or any other Elasticsearch client.
+Sematext exposes the Events Search HTTP API - as [Elasticsearch search API](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl.html) - so events can be searched and retrieved programmatically/remotely, via HTTP(S), using curl or any other Elasticsearch client.
 The API endpoint
 is:

 ``` bash